win2key/jproxy/README.md

     ```makefile
     sc create "JProxy" binPath= "C:\Program Files\Common Files\Services\jproxy.exe"
     DisplayName= "JProxy Service" start= auto
+    ```
+    ```makefile
     sc start JProxy
     ```

 ## Usage

-Once the JProxy service is installed and started, it will run automatically in the background, listening on the specified address (default: `0.0.0.0:20202`).
+Once the `JProxy` service is installed and started, it will run automatically in the background, listening on the specified address (default: `0.0.0.0:20202`).
 You can now use your Windows Jump Host as a SOCKS5 proxy.

 ## Troubleshooting